 Here’s a quick guide to the difference between 4 popular types of AeroPress filters.
-There is a lot more to filters than just using the cheap mass-produced ones by Aerobie.
-Find out, what my favorite filter is in this article.
+There is much more to filters than just using Aerobie’s cheap, mass-produced ones.
+Find out what my favorite filter is in this article.

 Regular AeroPress Filters

-You already know the regular AeroPress filters, so I won’t spend too much time on them in this post.
+You probably already know and have used the regular AeroPress filters, so I won’t spend too much time on them in this post.

 There are a couple of good things to say about them, though: